A State Of Mind

 Your cell phone may not not have service at Two Day Town.
 Service has improved (from nil) in recent years but is still unreliable.
 To get a signal you may need to leave the site and go to the top of the ridge.
-If communication is essential there are pay phones located near the food service building behind the stage and in the public campground, however it is better to plan on being incommunicado for the weekend.
+If communication is essential there is a pay phone in the public campground only, however it is better to plan on being incommunicado for the weekend.
 The pay phones have a history of not always being in working condition.

 The nearest grocery store is nowhere near Two Day Town.
 Plan ahead, bring everything you need for the weekend, and sit tight.
 Remember to pack for a no-impact visit, and expect to take home everything you came with that you didn’t eat or drink.
 The less disposable stuff you bring the less you have to take home.

 Prior to Two Day Town, park trash cans are removed from the site.
 You are expected to be responsible for your own waste stream so leave the disposable items at home and you will have less trash to deal with.
 We go beyond low impact, striving for NO impact, and because of this the park is cleaner when we leave than when we arrive.
 Think reduce, reuse, recycle.
 It does a planet good, and we only get one.

 Use the controls to zoom & pan this map (just like Google Maps pages).

 Click “Sat” for a satellite photo view, or “Ter” for a topographic terrain view.

 The Two Day Town site is shown at the bottom of this park map.
 The festival entrance is at the “P” symbol at the very bottom.

 This is an aerial view of the Two Day Town site, courtesy of Google Earth.
 North is looking from the center toward the bottom right corner, sort of.